Hearts pile pressure on Hibs thanks to dramatic Edinburgh derby win

 After picking the ball up on the left edge of the Hibs penalty area, the 17-year-old unleashed a shot which took a slight deflection and looped into the top right corner.

-And there was further drama as Hibs had a late equaliser disallowed for a push on Pereira, after Hibs’ Scott Allen had tested the Hearts goalkeeper with a low shot.
+And there was further drama as Hibs had a late equaliser disallowed for a push on Pereira, after Hibs’ Scott Allan had tested the Hearts goalkeeper with a low shot.

 There were contrasting emotions at the final whistle as Hibs and Heckingbottom were cascaded with boos from the home fans, while Hearts and Levein soaked up the adulation from a bouncing away end as they celebrated a vital three points.